 It takes the tagua palm 15 years to grow the vegetable nuts.
-You might say the palm then is an adult because after these 15 years it can produce tagua nuts every year for more than 100 years.
-And every year you will get about 20 pounds or 9 kilos nuts.
+You might say the palm then is an adult because, after these 15 years, it can produce tagua nuts every year for more than 100 years.
+And every year you will get about 20 pounds or 9 kilos of nuts.
 That is an awesome amount to make jewelry of.

 This Tagua nut is called the ‘ivory of the woods’.
 It does come from the tusk of elephants, but it is the natural plant variety of ivory.
 It’s hard to find and the color reminds us of ivory.